Scrapfly Documentation

 // the browser captures all xhr calls as an array

-const all_xhr_calls = api_result.result.browser_data.xhr_call;
+const all_xhr_calls = api_result.result.browser_data?.xhr_call ?? [];

 // find the right call by inspecting request['body'] or request['url']

-const reviews_call = all_xhr_calls.filter(call => call['body'].includes('GetReviews'))[0]
+const reviews_call = all_xhr_calls.filter((call: any) => call['body'].includes('GetReviews'))[0];

 // find the results by inspecting the call response['body']

-const reviews = JSON.parse(reviews_call.response['body'])['data']['reviews']['edges'].map(el => el['node'])
+const reviews = JSON.parse(reviews_call.response['body'])['data']['reviews']['edges'].map((el: any) => el['node']);

 console.log(reviews);